haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Range: Touch
-Components: V, S, M (a pinch of salt and one copper piece placed on each of the corpse’s eyes, which must remain there for the duration) Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 148
+Components: V, S, M (a pinch of salt and one copper piece placed on each of the corpse’s eyes, which must remain there for the duration)

 Duration: 10 days
 You touch a corpse or other remains.
 For the duration, the target is protected from decay and can’t become undead.